Why Seeking Addiction Help is Not a Sign of Weakness

 Addiction Can Ruin Your Health

-Not only will addiction wreck your job and your relationships, it will also destroy your health.
+Not only will addiction wreck your job and your relationships, but it will also destroy your health.
 At any time that you turn to substance abuse, you are putting toxins in your body that are destructive.
 Your liver, pancreas, and kidneys are put to the test as they fight to eliminate dangerous substances from your body.
-Put these vital organs under too much strain for an excessive length of time and they are likely to fail.
-You put yourself at higher risk of serious heart conditions and stroke as well.
+Put these vital organs under too much strain for an excessive length of time, and they are likely to fail.
+You put yourself at higher risk of severe heart conditions and stroke as well.
 In the worst case scenario, there is always a chance of overdose.
 As you consume more than your body can take at any one time, the result can be death.

-Be Strong and Get Help
+Be Strong by Seeking Addiction Help

 - You will no longer be able to give in to temptation.